zencart/documentation/content/user/first_steps/basic_terms.md

 * `/home/johndoe/public_html/` - the top level directory your webserver
 can access.

-Everything will be under `YOURACCOUNTFOLDER` when you view files, either in FTP or in your CPanel's File Manager.
+Everything will be under `YOURACCOUNTFOLDER` when you view files, either in an [FTP tool](/user/first_steps/useful_tools/#ftp-tools) or in your CPanel's File Manager.